Gaming Industry Advice from a Non Gaming Industry Member

 Hey, that title looks like our slogan!
 This started as a comment to Derek’s post, but I decided I would kick it up a notch and give you all some Golden Jew advice on the gaming industry, if you actually want in.
 Matt is probably a better source than I, since he’s active in the industry and it’s been a decade since I was, but being Jewish, I know a little something about business (and about dodging Nazis).

 Although the matriculation rate of QA peon to game designer is low in an institutional setting (EA, Maxis, Bioware, etc…shit… those are all the same company now!), it’s comparable to most other popular industries.
-Examples of “popular industries” include sports teams (going from bitch peon to normal peon), video games (QA peon to developer peon), and the movie industry (production assistant peon to producer peon). → Read the rest
+Examples of “popular industries” include sports teams (going from bitch peon to normal peon), video games (QA peon to developer peon), and the movie industry (production assistant peon to producer peon).
+All of these are considered “hip” jobs and therefore are flooded with lots of people who want to do something “cool” and therefore are willing to flood their respective job markets with oodles of cheap, generally talentless labor and make entry level an absolute bitch. → Do the math.

 2008 Game Predictions part 1